studersi/test-4/tutorial-9/README.md

 	"phase:1,id:50001,capture,nolog,t:sha1,t:hexEncode,setenv:IPHashChar=%{TX.1}"
 ```

 We have used hexEncode to convert the binary hash value we generated using sha1 into readable characters.
 We then apply the regular expression to this value. "^(.)" means that we want to find a match on the first character.
 Of the ModSecurity flags that follow `capture` is of interest.
-It indicates that we want to capture the value in the brackets in the previous regex condition.
+It indicates that we want to capture the value in the parenthesis in the previous regex condition.
 We then put it into the IPHashChar environment variable.

 If there is any uncertainty as to whether this will really work, then the content of the variable `IPHashChar` can be printed and checked using `%{IPHashChar}e` in the server’s access log.
 This brings us to RewriteMap and the request itself: